| CHAPTER I. - INDIANS - |

 - Biographical Sketches of Samuel and Elisha Payne.

-- Gen. King
+- Gen. King and others.

 - Madison University.